Configuration Management

 - The

-listcommand outputs the main configuration file:lighttpd.conf - The
+listcommand outputs the main configuration file:lighttpd.conf. - The

-getcommand retrieves the "effective configuration":- Combined the main configuration with all config extensions
+getcommand retrieves the "effective configuration" by runninglighttpd -p, which combines the main configuration with all extensions and applies defaults. - The

 Here is the complete plugin: